cGuille/python-realtimebattle-api/README.md

   #   Robot.__init__(self, name, colours)
   #   # do your stuff…

+  # Same thing for the `initialize` method, which is already implemented in the `Robot` class.
+  # This implementation send the robot name & colours at the right moment.
+So call the
+  # inherited method too if you need to overload it:

+  # def initialize(self, first):
+  #   Robot.initialize(self, first)
+  #   # do your stuff…

   def radar(self, distance, observed_object_type, radar_angle):
     if observed_object_type == 'robot':
       self.send_message("I spotted a robot at %f distance from me!" % distance)